jigardafda/grunt-folder-wise-concat/README.md

 Type: `String`
 Default value: `'\n'` (new line)

-A string value that is used to do something with whatever.
+A string value used to do concat two files.

 ### Usage Examples